heissonwillen/gatekeeper/docs/content/userguide/_index.md

 You can use gatekeeper to protect APIs, frontend server applications, frontend client applications.
 Frontend server-side applications can be protected by Authorization Code Flow (also with PKCE), during which several redirection steps take place.
-For protecting APIs you can use Client Credentials Grant to avoid redirections steps involved in authorization code flow you have to use `--no-redirects=true`.
-For frontend applications you can use Authorization Code Flow (also with PKCE) with encrypted refresh token cookies enabled, in this case however you have to handle redirections at login/logout and you must make cookies available to js (less secure, altough at least they are encrypted).
+For protecting APIs you can use Client Credentials Grant to avoid redirects steps involved in authorization code flow you have to use `--no-redirects=true`.
+For frontend applications you can use Authorization Code Flow (also with PKCE) with encrypted refresh token cookies enabled, in this case however you have to handle redirects at login/logout and you must make cookies available to js (less secure, although at least they are encrypted).

 ## Default Deny